integreat-io/integreat/README.md

   `failResponse` is provided.
 There's also a shorthand, where you set `failResponse` to a string, which will be the `error` message of the `badrequest` response.
 The response is passed through the mutation pipeline.
-- `mutation`: A mutation pipeline for the endpoint.
+- `mutate`: A mutation pipeline for the endpoint.
 The pipeline is run for both actions going to a service and the response coming back, so keep this in mind when you set up this pipeline.
-See [Mutation pipelines](#mutations) for more on how to define the mutation.
+See [Mutation pipelines](#mutations) for more on how to define the mutation. `mutation` is an alias for `mutate`.
+- `allowRawRequest`: When set to `true`, payload `data` sent to this endpoint will not by cast automatically nor will an error be returned if the data is not typed.
+- `allowRawResponse`: When set to `true`, response `data` coming from this endpoint will not by cast automatically nor will an error be returned if the data is not typed.
 - `options`: This object is merged with the `options` object on the service definition, and provide options for transporters and adapters.
 See [the `options` object](#options-object) for more on this.
-- `allowRawRequest`: When set to `true`, payload `data` sent to this endpoint will not by cast automatically nor will an error be returned if the data is not typed.
-- `allowRawResponse`: When set to `true`, response `data` coming from this endpoint will not by cast automatically nor will an error be returned if the data is not typed.

 #### Match properties